autonlab/pmx_aaai_fss_2022/index.md

-## Artificial Intelligence for Predictive Maintenance on Critical Systems
+## Artificial Intelligence for Predictive Maintenance

 ### Description of the Symposium